crushedmonster/Python_for_Computer_Vision/1-Image-Basics-with-OpenCV/README.md

 <img src="../assets/opening_mypuppy.gif" width="700" height="450" />

 ## Direct Drawing with Mouse - Part 1
-Run the script to draw green circles on a black image.
+Run the following script to draw green circles on a black image.

 ```
 python connecting_a_function_for_drawing.py